susy2015/SusyAnaTools/README.md

 Here is a specific example for the CMSSW8028_2016 tag.
 We create softlinks for sampleSets.cfg and sampleCollections.cfg in our current directory.
 We use the -o flag, which means, "Overwrite the softlinks if they already exist."
+The -f flag specifies the name of the softlink.
 ```
 $CMSSW_BASE/src/SusyAnaTools/Tools/scripts/getStopCfg.sh -t CMSSW8028_2016 -d . -f sampleSets.cfg -o
 $CMSSW_BASE/src/SusyAnaTools/Tools/scripts/getStopCfg.sh -t CMSSW8028_2016 -d . -f sampleCollections.cfg -o
 ```
+Actually, for our example, we could omit the "-d ." option as we are downloading the files in our current directory.

+Stop SUSY configuration releases can be browsed here: https://github.com/susy2015/StopCfg/releases